- Doctors & Departments

-Bowed legs, also known as genu varum, is a common condition occurring in infants and toddlers.
+Bowed legs (also known as genu varum or bowlegs) is a common condition occurring in infants and toddlers.
 In many cases, this condition corrects itself as a child grows.

 A child with bowed legs has a distinct space between his or her lower legs and knees.
 This may be a result of either one or both of the legs curving outward.
 Walking often exaggerates this bowed appearance.

-"Bowlegged" is a condition when someone stands with the feet and ankles together and the knees are wide apart or do not come together.
+A child is considered bowlegged when his/her knees are wide apart or do not come together when standing with their feet and ankles together.
 A child with bowed legs will have a distinct space between their lower legs and knees.
-This may be a result of either one or both of the legs curving outward.
+This may be a result of one/both of the child’s legs curving outward.

-Bowed legs can also be a presentation of Blount’s disease.
-Blount’s is a disease in which the abnormal growth in the upper part of the shin bone (tibia) causes the legs to bow.
-Unlike bowed legs, the bowing with Blount’s disease is progressive.
+Bowed legs can also be a presentation of Blount’s disease, in which the abnormal growth in the upper part of the shin bone (tibia) causes the legs to bow.
+Unlike bowed legs, the bowing with Blount’s disease will be progressive and get worse over time.
 Blount’s disease must be treated with bracing or surgery.

-Bowed legs in a toddler could also be caused by Rickets, which is a deficiency of Vitamin D or related to a kidney problem.
-This rarely occurs in developed countries like the United States because many foods are fortified with Vitamin D, including milk.
+Bowed legs in a toddler could also be caused by rickets, a deficiency of Vitamin D. This rarely occurs in developed countries like the United States because many foods are fortified with Vitamin D, including milk.
 More commonly, rickets is secondary to a problem with absorbing or metabolizing Vitamin D and will require the involvement of an endocrinologist.
-This condition may requires surgery when the child gets older to correct the bowing.
+This condition may require surgery when the child gets older to correct the bowing.

 Generally, bowed legs do not require any special shoes or braces.
 The bowing should improve as the child grows, typically from 15 to 18 months until about 3 years of age.
 The child will often develop knock-knees (where the knees come close together) during this time, but the condition should resolve around the age of 8.